Skip to main content

 2. Overview: View the status of your matching

-Overview is your dashboard where you see the most recent status of your matching.
-On the left is a 'to do list' with the queries and products that still need to be matched.
-The handy counter at the top gives an indication of how 'product rich' your product finder is.
+'Overview' is your dashboard where you see the most recent status of your matching.
+On the left is a 'to do list' with the questions and products that still need to be matched.
+The counter at the top gives an indication of how 'product rich' your product finder is.

 The Start matching button leads to the Match tab, where you can match products to your answers one by one.